renrihui8415/Data-Visualization/readme.md

-# Interactive Data Dashboards with Python 🚀
+# Interactive Data Dashboards with Python：Building Dynamic and Automated Web Apps 🚀🚀

 Welcome to the repository for **Interactive Data Dashboards with Python**.
 This project demonstrates the **endless possibilities of data visualization** by combining Python with HTML and CSS to create dynamic and interactive data dashboards.